elsassph/haxe-modular/doc/hmr-usage.md

 #### Static mode

-It is recommended to simply use the static mode to dynamically injects the livereload client API script in HTML pages served:
+It is recommended to simply use the static mode to serve your web app and dynamically inject the livereload client API script in the HTML page:

 	livereloadx -s bin/
 	open http://localhost:35729

 #### Custom server mode

-If you need an advanced server, with URL rewriting for instance, you can load the LiveReload client script explicitly:
+If you need an advanced server, with URL rewriting for instance, you can run the server separately and load the LiveReload client script yourself:

 	livereloadx bin/